J-doubleX/Marshal-encrypter/README.md

 1.Move or copy any file you want to encrypt into the folder

-2.run the python file and Enter correct Name as it says
+2.run "python3 marshal_encrypt.py" and Enter correct Name as it says

 3.enjoyed